albertma/RAG-LLM-Toolkit/README.md

 eval_model.sh is a shell script to evaluate generate speed.

-You can read the sample in logs
+You can read the real logs in logs directory.`

 ```